apix/cache/README.md

 License
 -------
-Apix Cache is licensed under the New BSD license -- see the `LICENSE.txt` for the full license details.
+APIx Cache is licensed under the New BSD license -- see the `LICENSE.txt` for the full license details.